-The Local’s Equity Funds Committee (anonymously) reviews applications for the Survivors Fund, Trans Fund, and International Legal Workers Fund.
-The Secretary Treasurer, Vice Chair of Unit 1, Chair/Chair’s designate, and, ideally, 2 community members per fund sit on this committee.
-If you are interested in participating, please write to the Secretary Treasurer at email@example.com.
+The Local’s Equity Funds Committee (anonymously) reviews applications for the Survivors Fund, Trans Fund, International Legal Workers Fund, and Black and Indigenous Workers Fund.
+The Secretary Treasurer, Vice-President, President/President’s designate, and ideally, 2 community members per fund for Unit 1, and 1 community member per fund for Unit 7, sit on this committee.

 Who is eligible to apply to the fund?